-Association for the Treatment of Sexual Abusers (ATSA)
+Association for the Treatment & Prevention of Sexual Abuse (ATSA)slovenska-lekaren.com/

 ATSA provides an overview of prevention work in the field of sexual violence and discusses policies, funding, research, and public awareness about prevention of sexual violence in our communities.

 Vision: A socially just world in which all people value equity and healthy sexuality